 In this course, students will examine the origins and impact of the terrorist attacks on the United States on September 11, 2001.
-Students will learn about the road to 9/11, the event itself, and the response by the United States and the world.
-The course will examine the conflict between liberty and security in the War on Terror that followed.
-The course will conclude with a reflection on how Americans and the world have come together in responding to the threats of terrorism, extremism and offer predictions of what we can do moving forward.
+Students will States and the world.
+The course that followed.
+The course will continuously that followed.
+The course will continuously to the threats of September 12, 2001.
+Students will Not offered during 2021 - 2022 school year --- rotating with Facing History and Ourselves of what we can do moving forward.
+See the "Indicators for Honors or Advanced Placement" on page 13.
+Prerequisite for Honors: Teacher